 Half the workout types don’t require anything more than an exercise mat.
 But most strength workouts require dumbbells, and you need the relevant machines for cycling, running and rowing.

 Fitness+ workouts are so good, we can’t think of a way they could improve.
 They’re fun, inclusive and remove the embarrassment of exercising with other people.

 Each workout has four variables:

-Trainer.
+- Trainer.
 An outstanding roster of instructors provide bundles of positive motivation.
-We appreciated the diversity in age, ethnicity
+We appreciated the diversity in age, ethnicity and background.